zabertech/motorZaberMotion/README.md

 motorZaberMotion contains an example IOC that is built if ``CONFIG_SITE.local`` sets ``BUILD_IOCS = YES``.
 The example IOC can be built outside of driver module.

+## Documentation

-motorZaberMotion makes use of [zaber motion library](https://software.zaber.com/motion-library/docs), which requires c++17 or greater.
+This module makes use of [Zaber Motion Library](https://software.zaber.com/motion-library/docs) (ZML), which requires c++17 or greater.
 For this reason, any epics IOC which uses this motor module must also be compiled with at least c++17.

-## Documentation

 ### ZML Device Database

-Typically, ZML requires internet connectivity to identify devices--when identifying a device it will query a database service to retrieve important information such as device names, settings and conversion factors between device native units and real world units.
-If you would prefer that your IOC not be connected to the internet, this module exposes an ioc shell function for configuring a local copy of this db (more on this in ioc shell function section below).
+Typically, ZML requires internet connectivity to identify devices: when identifying a device it will query a database service to retrieve important information such as device names, settings and conversion factors between device native units and real world units.
+If you would prefer that your IOC not be connected to the internet, this module exposes an ioc shell function for setting a local copy of the db (more on this in the ioc shell function section below).

 ### Officially supported systems and architectures:
 While ZML itself supports windows, linux and macOS, this module only officially supports linux and maxOS, specifically: